Online Reporting System E-Plan

 Overview of E-Plan

 E-Plan is an online system for submitting Tier II reports electronically.
 Facilities can register on the E-Plan website and upload their Tier II reports each year.
 E-Plan provides a central database for Tier II information from over 200,000 facilities across the US.
 It contains data on chemical storage and hazards at each facility.
-First responders and government agencies can also register on E-Plan to access the Tier II data for facilities in their jurisdiction.
-This helps with emergency planning and preparedness.
+In Georgia, a submission into E-Plan is the only requirement for facilities, and no additional notifications are required to the LEPC and Fire Department.

 How to Submit a Tier II Report in Georgia